JustinMBerry/Portfolio/OPEX Scanner Move.md

 ## Summary

-Collaborating with multiple teams, I engaged in the reverse engineering of an OPEX Scanner's document-opening and scanning process.
-The primary objective was to decipher the file transfer mechanisms employed by the scanner, enabling the replication of this functionality in a new office setting.
+Collaborated with cross-functional teams to reverse engineer the document-opening and scanning process of an OPEX Scanner.
+Investigated file transfer mechanisms used by the scanner to facilitate mirroring of the process in a new office environment.
+The project involved in-depth analysis and documentation to understand and replicate the intricate workings of the OPEX Scanner.

 ## Key Responsibilities
-Rever Engineered OPEX Scanner document-processing workflow
+Rever Engineered OPEX Scanner document-processing workflow.

 Identified and documeneted file transfer mechanisms.

+## Technologies Used
+Static IP Configuration: Configured static IP addresses to ensure stable functionality within the network.
+Crossover Cable Connectivity: Utilized a crossover cable to establish a direct connection between the OPEX scanner computer and an SFTP transfer station.